Banjerr/theLoveMachine/readme.md

 ![pic!](https://github.com/Banjerr/theLoveMachine/blob/master/theLoveMachine.gif)

 This is another simple project from the Arduino starter kit.
 Coded first with native C/C++ and then converting that over to JavaScript utilizing the Johnny-Five lib.
+The temperature sensor outputs the voltage/temperature back to the terminal via a simple `console.log`.
+The lights come on depending on how warm the sensor gets.

 ## original Arduino (C/C++) code